sourcemeta/jsontoolkit/README.markdown

 ### Conversion

+A set of functions to create JSON instances from various types.

 #### `JSON parse(const std::basic_istream<C, T> &stream)`

 Create a JSON document from a C++ standard input stream.
 For example, a JSON